Space junk on 5,800-mph collision course with moon | Technology

 “We focus on objects closer to the Earth,” a spokesperson said in a statement.

-JPL's Center for Near-Earth Object Studies endorses Gray's reassessment.
+JPL's Center for Near Earth Object Studies endorses Gray's reassessment.
 A University of Arizona team also recently identified the Chinese Long March rocket segment from the light reflected off its paint, during telescope observations of the careening cylinder.
-It's about 40 feet (12 meters) long and 10 feet (3 meters) in diameter and doing an every two to three minutes.
+It's about 40 feet (12 meters) long and 10 feet (3 meters) in diameter, and doing a somersault every two to three minutes.

 Gray said SpaceX never contacted him to challenge his original claim.
 Neither have the Chinese.